No-Brainer Seasonal Flower Guide

-Enjoy flowers every day from spring to fall with our guide to perennial flowers by bloom season.
+Need some help deciding on the perfect seasonal perennials for a specific season?
+Have no fear -- your perfect flower planting guide is here!
+Enjoy beautiful seasonal flowers every day from spring to fall with our guide to perennial flowers by bloom season.

-You also need to increase the volume of plants you use if you want season-long color.
+- Increase the volume of plants you use if you want season-long color.
 Where three or four annuals brighten a bed with nonstop blooms, you may need at least a dozen different perennials to ensure long-lasting color.
-That many plants need a larger bed than annuals.

 - Balloon flower (Platycodon)